flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

     }
     ```

- 2. If the Widget doesn't support event detection, wrap the
+ 2. If the widget doesn't support event detection, wrap the
-    widget in a GestureDetector and pass a function to the `onTap` parameter.
+    widget in a GestureDetector and pass a function to the
+    `onTap` parameter.

     <!-- skip -->
     ```dart